 The students at Charlotte Mason’s schools studied a few different foreign languages: French, German, Italian, and Latin (introduced in that order).
-Her method was so successful that childrens could even narrate in French what they read or listened to.
+Her method was so successful that children could even narrate (or "re-tell in their own words") in French what they read or listened to.

-Charlotte started with French because it was the most useful language for that particular geographical area (France was right across the Channel).
-In america though, kids should be learning Spanish as a second language due to it being the 2nd most spoken languange in the country.
+Living in England, Charlotte started with French because it was the most useful language for that particular geographical area.
+In the United States though, most students learn Spanish as a second language due to it being the 2nd most spoken language in the country.

 She taught French gradually over many years with 3 different stages:

 Stage 1: Grades 1-3.
 She introduced the target language with songs, games and the Gouin series (more about Gouin later).